Yes No Share to Facebook

 Answer: In Small Claims Court, the maximum award limit of $35,000 does not dictate how set-offs are calculated; rather, set-offs are based on the assessed amount, allowing for a potentially higher recovery.
 At Vescio Legal Services, we can help you navigate these complexities, ensuring that your legal rights are well-protected throughout the process.

-Does the Maximum Amount That Can Be Awarded In a Small Claims Court Case Become the Maximum Starting Point When Calculating a Set-Off?
+Does the Set-Off Amount in a Small Claims Court Case Take the Court Limit as the Maximum Possible Starting Amount?

 Understanding the Small Claims Court Jurisdiction to Award Judgment As Net Set-Off Despite An Above Limit Assessment

-In the Small Claims Court, a limit of $35,000, exclusive of legal costs and interest, currently applies; however, this limit applies to the amount that may be awarded as a Judgment rather than a limit upon the sums that may be assessed by the Small Claims Court.
+In the Small Claims Court, the amount that can be awarded as a Judgment is limited to $35,000, excluding legal costs or interest.
+This limit is separate from the amount that may be assessed.
 Additionally, when a set-off amount is applicable, it is calculated from the assessed amount rather than from the cap upon the court award.

 The Law

-The case of 2146100 Ontario Ltd. v.
-2052750 Ontario Inc., 2013 ONSC 2483, from when a limit of $25,000 applied to the Small Claims Court, confirms that the Small Claims Court may assess any sum and may apply from that sum, rather than from the court jurisdiction limit, a set-off sum when calculating a net Judgment award.
-Such principle was explicitly stated where it was said:
+The 2146100 Ontario Ltd. v.
+2052750 Ontario Inc., 2013 ONSC 2483, case confirms the point that the Small Claims Court may assess any sum of damages and may apply from that assessed sum, rather than apply from the monetary jurisdiction cap, an applicable set-off sum so long as the a net Judgment award remains within the court award limit.
+This basis for applying a set-off was confirmed whereas it was said:

 [17] In terms of the case at bar, the respondents expressly set out in their defendants' claim that they were owed over $42,000 from the appellants.
 They limited their ultimate recovery, however, to $25,000.
 Whether that limit is arrived at through set-off or abandonment of any sum over and above the monetary jurisdiction of the court is immaterial in my view: see Dunbar v.
 Helicon Properties Ltd., 2006 CanLII 25262 (ON SCDC), [2006] O.J.
 No. 2992, 2006 CarswellOnt 4580, 213 O.A.C.
 296 (Div.
 Ct.).